ameraj04/IDS2024F/quiz/Quiz 5/README.md

 a.
 Qualitative Color Scale b.
 Sequential Color Scale c.
 Diverging Color Scale d.
 Highlight.
 A dataset that can be best visualized in polar coordinates is one where the data has a natural circular or directional component, typically involving angles and magnitudes.
 Polar coordinates are particularly useful when dealing with data that is periodic or has a cyclical nature.
 Highlight Color Scale.
 There is no title on the graph as to present what type of trend is shown or what is it actually about.
+It has inconsistent aesthetics, the bars appear tightly packed and lack spacing, which could make them harder to distinguish.
+So, improving the title, axis labels, and overall style would help make the graph more appealing.
 a.
 It will increase.  b.
 Earth will likely be about 1.5°C hotter than the 1951-1980 average by 2050 if the current warming trend continues.